‘Peace Cross’ memorial at center of landmark Supreme Court fight over religious displays

 The association has suggested the memorial either be moved to private property or redesigned.

-A divided federal appeals court in 2017 agreed, ruling the Bladensburg memorial cross was a "core symbol of Christianity” and concluded "the purported war memorial breaches the wall of separation between Church and State."
+A divided federal appeals court in 2017 agreed, ruling the Bladensburg memorial cross was a "core symbol of Christianity” and concluded, "the purported war memorial breaches the wall of separation between Church and State."

 "The sectarian elements easily overwhelm the secular ones," Judge Stephanie Thacker wrote for the 2-1 majority.